End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Agentic End-to-End Planning

-Our agentic architecture takes as input a planning problem in natural language and returns the final plan, also in natural language.
-The natural language plan is a one-to-one back-translation of the plan obtained by using a solver on the PDDL domain and problem, which our framework iteratively generates and refines to solve any outstanding issues.
-Figures~\ref{fig:intro} and \ref{fig:overview} show the architectural details of such an agentic framework.

-The process begins by instantiating the orchestrator agent to generate a structured representation of the environment, the agents, their goals, and constraints from the natural language description.
-We choose JSON as the intermediate representation because it flexibly represents heterogeneous data and is widely used in several open- and closed-source LLM pre-training corpora~\cite{shorten2024structuredrag}.
-The structure and an example of a JSON entirely generated by GPT-5-mini are reported in the Appendix.
-With that, the orchestrator produces the first PDDL domain and problem, which are fed to a solver (e.g., FastDownwards, POPF2, etc.) to attempt to compute an initial plan.
+Our process begins by instantiating an orchestrator agent that generates a structured representation of the environment, the agents, their goals, and their constraints from the natural language task description.
+We adopt JSON as the intermediate representation because it flexibly captures heterogeneous data and is widely represented in open- and closed-source LLM pre-training corpora~\cite{shorten2024structuredrag}.
+The orchestrator then produces an initial PDDL domain and problem, which are passed to a solver (e.g., Fast Downward or POPF2) to compute an initial candidate plan.

-The next step involves several refinements to the domain and problem specifications.
-Informed by the logs from an external PDDL validation tool (VAL/uVAL), as errors may arise due to improper syntax or the domain/problem being incomplete/wrong due to semantic mis-specifications, the orchestrator selects the most suited agent from a pool of available agents.
-In the appendix, we report the instructions (prompt and system prompt) for the orchestrator, which includes the PDDL domain and problem, the candidate plan, the debug information produced by the solver and validator, and the history of the agents that were previously selected for improvement.